Planetbiru/SQLite-Database-Viewer/README.md

 -   Large SQLite databases may take time to load in the browser due to browser memory limitations.
 -   Some browser-specific issues may arise with file handling.
+-   CORS (Cross-Origin Resource Sharing) issues may prevent loading databases from some servers.
+Ensure that the server supports CORS or use a proxy if necessary.

 ## License